 The site on which Ilala stands was originally occupied by Mrs Green who owned and ran the original Sprayview Restaurant.

-Thelma Newmarch recommended the name Ilala Lodge Hotel and played a major role in the overall look and feel of the hotel.
+Thelma Newmarch recommended the name for this Victoria Falls Hotel as Ilala Lodge and played a major role in the overall look and feel of the hotel.
 At that time tourism was in the doldrums, the Elephant Hills had been burnt down other hotels were very run down.
 Strath and his son Keith were responsible for erecting the roof and Beryl Brown and Angela Campbell did all the landscaping and supervision of the gardens.

 The highlight of the opening ceremony was the local Chief and the Spiritual elders who accompanied him and blessed the Lodge in their traditional way.